flashbots/searcher-sponsored-tx/README.md

 Selecting a different "engine"
 ==============================
 This system can operate against different protocols by swapping a new "engine" class that adheres to "Base" functionality in the `main()` function.
-Currently available engines:
+Available engines:
 - `TransferERC20`
 - `CryptoKitties`

-An engine accepts relevant parameters during construction and provides functions to retrive transaction descriptions to be passed in to Flashbots.
-Selecting and configuring an different engine requires directly modifying the source, uncommenting the engine and setting the necessary variables.
+An engine accepts relevant parameters during construction and provides functions to retrieve transaction descriptions to be passed in to Flashbots.
+Selecting and configuring a different engine requires directly modifying the source, uncommenting the engine and setting the necessary variables.

 Usage